 The "Media Archive" is a link to the online directory of music, graphics, solo material recorded by Brian Cameron and David Ladd, some Reason setups that the group uses and other odds and ends.

-The history section provides a timeline based way to approach the material, so if you are looking for songs from a particular timeframe, like recently recorded songs, this is a good way to find them.
-Also, after selecting a musician in the musicians sections, you can click on the "Songs" link to see songs recorded by that person.
-Note that not all musicians who have played with the group are included on songs that have been released.
+The History section provides a timeline-based way to approach the material, so if you are looking for songs from a particular timeframe, like recently recorded songs, this is a good way to find them.
+Also, after selecting a musician in the Musicians sections, you can click on the "Songs" link to see songs associated with that musician.
+Note that some musicians are not associated with any songs that have been released.

-Much of the music of The Sheep Fiends has been recorded on amateur equipment.
-Until 2009, almost all of our music was recorded to a standard 2-track (stereo) cassette deck hooked up to a mixing board or amp/mixer.
-Most material recorded before 1997 was recorded in mono, but since 2009, the group has been recording using a more modern 8-track system.
+Until 2009, much of The Sheep Fiends material was recorded on amateur equipment like a standard 2-track (stereo) cassette deck hooked up to a mixing board.
+Most material recorded before 1997 was recorded in mono, but since 2009, a more modern multi-track system has been employed.